 Neonsol came to being in 2009 by a Copenhagen couple, Nina Io and Jesper Io, who both handle songwriting, live vocals and keyboards.
 They were joined in 2012 by Canadian expat Frédéric Scarfone, who had previously worked with Memmaker and Iszoloscope and is now responsible for production, sound design, arranging and live drums/effects.

-Over the past 3 years, Neonsol has been expanding its horizons and making appearances outside Denmark, setting crowds in motion in Trondheim (Norway), Manchester (UK) and Malmö (Sweden).
+Since 2010, Neonsol have been expanding their horizons and making appearances outside Denmark, setting crowds in motion at shows and festivals the United Kingdom, Norway and Sweden.

 Listen: Neonsol @ Spotify